rtm/js-pick-notation/js-pick-notation.md

 ## Basics

-Our proposed solution to the motivations above is based on a new operator, the pick operator (`#`).
+Our proposed solution to the motivations above is to extend the dot notation, to take, on its right-hand side, a curly-bracketed construct which specifies the properties to take from the object.
-A primary use of the pick operator is to pick properties from an object into an object.

-    o #{ p1, p2 }
+    o.{p1, p2}

 This yields an object with the two properties `p1` and `p2` taken from `o`.

+The right-hand side may also be a square-bracketed construct (which results in an array), or a parenthesized construct (which results in a value).

 ### Renaming

-We borrow some concepts used in restructuring assignments to provide renaming, using a colon:

-    o #{ p1: q1, p2 }   // {q1: o.p1, p2: o.p2 }
+The syntax used in destructuring assignments to specify new property names with colons (*DestructuringAssignmentTarget*) is unchanged.

+    o.{p1: q1}   // {q1: o.p1}

 ### Default values

-We use the `=` syntax to provide default values in case the `p1` property is missing from `o`:

-    o #{ p1 = 42, p2 }
-    o #a = 42
+The syntax used in destructuring assignments to specify default values with equal signs (*Initializer*) is unchanged.

+    o.{p1 = 42}
+    o.(a = 42)

 ### Existential handling

-The pick operator is defined to return undefined when picking against a non-object, so that
+The dot notation when followed by a picker construct is defined to return undefined when picking against a non-object, so that

-    { p1 } #null
+    null.{p1}

 returns an empty object with no further ado.